vietfood/cs4all-vn/sharding.md

 * For *elementwise* operations, there is **no overhead** for operating on a distributed array.
 * When we wish to perform operations across elements resident on many devices, things get complicated.
 Thankfully, for most machine learning nearly all computation takes place in the form of matrix multiplications, and they are relatively simple to analyze.

 The rest of this section will deal with how to multiply sharded matrices.
 To a first approximation, this involves moving chunks of a matrix around so you can fully multiply or sum each chunk. **Each sharding will involve different communication.** For example, $A[I_X, J] \cdot B[J, K] \to C[I_X, K]$ can be multiplied without any communication because the *contracting dimension* (J, the one we're actually summing over) is unsharded.
-However, if we wanted the output unsharded (i.e. $A[I_X, J] \cdot B[J, K] \to C[I_X, K]$), we would need to copy $A$ or $C$ to every device.
+However, if we wanted the output unsharded (i.e. $A[I_X, J] \cdot B[J, K] \to C[I, K]$), we would need to copy $A$ or $C$ to every device.
 These two choices have different communication costs, so we need to calculate this cost and pick the lowest one.

 {% details You can think of this in terms of "block matrix multiplcation". %}